 Turning attention to the effect of information and civic duty on voting, we find that when all citizens are informed, the fraction of individuals who split their ticket increases by 4 percentage points.
 The overall vote share of Democratic candidates in the elections for the House of Representatives also increases by 5 percentage points (from 49% to 54%).
 When all citizens have a high sense of civic duty, on the other hand, there are no noticeable changes in the aggregate behavior of voters.
-This result seems to indicate that increasing citizens' political information would be more likely to affect electoral outcomes than forcing everybody to vote.63
+This result seems to indicate that increasing citizens' political information would be more likely to affect electoral outcomes than forcing everybody to vote.60 in congressional elections.

-Table 9 contains the results of our third experiment regarding the incumbency advantage in congressional elections.
 Since this experiment does not affect citizens' behavior in the presidential election, in the table we report the distributions of participation and voting profiles in congressional elections both for the overall sample and for each of the three subsamples of citizens defined by their party identification (democrats, republicans, and independents).
-Note that these distributions refer to the individuals in our sample who are facing congressional elections where incumbents are running, and we distinguish between elections where the incumbent is a Democrat or a Republican.64 Overall, we find that eliminating the information advantage of Democratic incumbents reduces the proportion of individuals voting for them by about 2 percentage points.
-Conversely, we do not find any effect for Republican incumbents.65 This asymmetry is due to the fact that in the data there is less variation
+Note that these distributions refer to the individuals in our sample who are facing congressional elections where incumbents are running, and we distinguish between elections where the incumbent is a Democrat or a Republican.61 Overall, we find that eliminating the information advantage of Democratic incumbents reduces the proportion of individuals voting for them by about 2 percentage points.
+Conversely, we do not find any effect for Republican incumbents.62 This asymmetry is due to the fact that in the data there is less variation among the ideological positions of Republican candidates than Democratic candidates, which implies that the Republican "brand name" conveys relatively more information to the voters than the Democratic one.
+Hence, the additional information that their behavior in office provides to the voters has a larger effect for Democratic candidates than for Republicans.